 6. Building systems monitoring in real-time for building managers

-With inventory recognition programmed into the helmet processor, the devices can evaluate the situation and provide data visualization and step by step instructions on steps to take to resolve equipment issues.
+With inventory recognition programmed into the helmet processor, the devices can evaluate the situation and provide data visualization and step-by-step instructions on steps to take to resolve equipment issues.
 This technology could prove to be very beneficial to building managers during the life-cycle of building mechanical, electrical or plumbing equipment.

 What the Future Holds for Virtual Reality and Augmented Reality in Construction

-In order for VR and AR to become integral parts of the design and construction of buildings, the technology needs to seamlessly integrate with the software most commonly used by the design professions, namely CAD and BIM.
+For VR and AR to become integral parts of the design and construction of buildings, the technology needs to seamlessly integrate with the software most commonly used by the design professions, namely CAD and BIM.

-The process needs to become automated, without the need to reinterpret the modeled information into a separate program.
+The process needs to become automated without the need to reinterpret the modeled information into a separate program.
 It is just a matter of time before these obstacles are overcome, and when they are, virtual reality will become the universal interface that all the building professions use to test and simulate the design and construction of buildings.